Two-Way Dialogue in Performance Reviews: A Manager’s Guide

 3. Effective Questioning Techniques

-Transform monologue into dialogue through strategic questions:
+Turn a monologue into a dialogue with better questions:

 Open-Ended Discussion Starters: